 Benedictine Spread

-This original recipe was created by Jennie Carter Benedict in Louisville, Kentucky, sometime around 1900.
+The original recipe was devised by Jennie Carter Benedict, from Louisville, Kentucky, sometime around 1900.

 For the dip